-Georgia is a Southern US state that borders the Carolinas, Florida, Alabama, and Tennessee.
-Its capital and largest city is Atlanta.
+Georgia is a Southern U.S. state (not a Caucasian nation) that borders the Carolinas, Florida, Alabama, and Tennessee.
+The eighth-largest state in terms of population, its capital and largest city is Atlanta.
 It is the youngest of the original Thirteen Colonies, being founded in 1733 (some of the original colonists were still alive for independence, which couldn't be said of any of the other colonies).
 Colonial custom also listed it last for geographical reasons (the colonies were usually listed north to south, and Georgia was the southernmost colony).
 Georgia was also one of the original seven Confederate States.
-The northern parts of the state are within the Appalachian Mountains, and the whole thing, apart from Metro Atlanta, is firmly part of the Deep South — many country singers are from middle Georgia.
+The northern parts of the state are within the Appalachian Mountains, and the whole thing, apart from Metro Atlanta, is firmly part of the Deep South—many country singers are from middle Georgia.

 Other cities of note are Columbus (not that Columbus), Macon, and Savannah (the original state capital) with the nearby Golden Isles of Georgianote .

 Known as both "The Peach State"note and the much cooler "Empire State of The South", because one of the state's primary agricultural products is the peach and because much like the Empire State it is very large and varied.
-Indeed, Georgia is today the largest state by land area east of the Mississippi River (Michigan has a far larger total area, but so much of that is lake that Georgia edges Michigan out slightly on pure land).note Georgia was also a common landing ground during British Colonisation, with most of the United States' plantations located there.
-Today it still has several large ports, with the Port of Savannah being the fourth largest in the US and a main HQ for distribution centers.
+Indeed, Georgia is today the largest state by land area east of the Mississippi River (Michigan has a far larger total area, but so much of that is lake that Georgia edges Michigan out slightly on pure land).note Georgia was also a common landing ground during British colonization and today still has several large ports, with the Port of Savannah being the fourth largest in the US and a main HQ for distribution centers.

-Georgia's borders are formed by the Savannah River, separating it from South Carolina to the eastnote ; the historic North Carolina line, separating it from NC and Tennessee to the north; the Florida-Georgia line, separating it from Florida to the south; and the Western bank of the Chattahoochee River, separating it from Alabama, to the westnote .
-The Florida-Georgia line is also the inspiration for the name of the country duo Florida Georgia Line (they're from Orlando).
+Georgia's borders are formed by the Savannah River, separating it from South Carolina to the eastnote ; the historic North Carolina line, separating it from NC and Tennessee to the north; the Florida-Georgia line, separating it from Florida to the south;note and the Western bank of the Chattahoochee River, separating it from Alabama, to the westnote .
 It's worth a note that the continuation of this line, after Georgia ends and Florida borders Alabama, is not known by this name.
 Georgia has disputed its borders, too, claiming that topographers accidentally misplaced the Tennessee/Georgia border in the early 19th Century by drafting it about a mile too far South.
 This was only challenged in 2010, 200 years after the mistake, and during a significant drought in the state; to instate the border one mile north would allow Georgia access to the Tennessee River.

 Oglethorpe was an early advocate for prison reform and, in 1728, began the process of petitioning Parliament to resettle the "worthy poor", particularly those in debtors' prison, in the New World.
 Whilst this plan itself later got relocated to Australia, Oglethorpe and his Trustees were given the charter to establish the "Colony of Georgia in America" from King George II.
 As you may have guessed, he made sure it was named after himself.
 The plan was to set up port and then move inland, building up a society of farmers and agricultural districts.
 The charter also prohibited slavery, for the time being.

-All worked well for nearly ten whole years; well, we say that, but the moving inland-ness didn't really settle well with the Spanish that were very comfortably surrounding them.
-They were somewhat amenable for nine years until, in 1742, they launched an invasion over the disputed land.
+The movement of new colonists inland didn't really settle well with the Spanish settlers that were very comfortably surrounding them.
+They were somewhat amenable until, in 1742, they launched an invasion over the disputed land.
 The Floridians seemed to realize that a charter from the King of England didn't mean all that much to them.
 Three years earlier, the British had sent compromisers with a Convention to be signed by both European military parties: the "compromise", however, was more along the lines of Spain signing away any claim on what the British asserted was theirs, and Britain agreeing to not fight them for it in return.
 Lest to say, Spain did not agree.
-When the resultant War of Jenkins' Ear broke out in 1739, the Spanish back on the mainland began invasion planning.
-In 1740, the British raided St Augustine, but were kicked out.
-This made the Spanish confident of a successful attack.
+When the resultant War of Jenkins' Ear broke out in 1739, the Spanish back on the mainland planned an invasion.
+In 1740, the British raided St Augustine but were kicked out, making the Spanish confident of a successful attack.

 The Spanish commander de Montiano landed at St Simons Island in 1742.
-It took six days, two battles around farmland (Battle of Gully Hole Creek and Battle of Bloody Marsh), and some very weak Spanish soldiers — very kind to reveal the entire plan to a very small opposing force upon asking — for an unconditional Spanish surrender.
-Though the Spanish and British remained on unfriendly terms for a long time, they would never invade British Georgia again.
-There were British plans to raid Florida again, but the war soon shifted focus to home playing ground in Europe — upon its end in 1748, the Spanish formally recognised Georgia as a British colony.
-There were still troubles, though, as the colony was not highly profitable and wasted a lot during the war, meaning that the Trustees couldn't afford to run it and so, in 1752, they turned governance of the colony over to the British crown.
+It took six days, two battles around farmland (Battle of Gully Hole Creek and Battle of Bloody Marsh), and some very weak Spanish soldiers—very kind of them to reveal the entire plan to a very small opposing force upon asking—for an unconditional Spanish surrender.
+Though the Spanish and British remained on unfriendly terms for a long time, the Spanish would never invade British Georgia again.
+There were British plans to raid Florida again, but the war soon shifted focus to home playing ground in Europe — upon its end in 1748, the Spanish formally recognized Georgia as a British colony.
+There were still troubles, though, as the colony was not highly profitable and spent a lot during the war, meaning that the Trustees couldn't afford to run it and so, in 1752, they turned governance of the colony over to the British crown.

-Things went pretty well for 25 years after that - farming, colonising Florida and Alabama, and pissing off the occupants.
-This meant that the people, early converts to The American Dream, chose to join in that little rebellion thing that happened on July 4th 1776.
+Georgian colonists spent the next few decades colonizing modern-day Florida and Alabama, constantly pissing off the native and Spanish occupants, and embracing the chattel slavery system.
+These colonists, early converts to The American Dream, chose to join in that little rebellion thing that happened on July 4th, 1776.
 They signed the Declaration of Independence and ratified their first constitution a year later.
 It's worth noting that at this point in time, Georgia looked a little different.
-In fact, it was basically Georgia + Alabama + Mississippi, minus what of the latter two lays below the Florida-Georgia line: this was a major extension of Florida's panhandle.
-This is a result of how the British claimed land, but that's another storynote .
+In fact, it was basically Georgia + Alabama + Mississippi, minus what of the latter two lays below the Florida-Georgia line.
+This is a result of how the British claimed land, but that's another story.note

-Come 1861 and The American Civil War, Georgia was one of the original states within the Confederacy, with major battles taking place across the state as soldiers wanted to reach and claim the coast — in truth, a lot of the route from Atlanta to Savannah was destroyed in the March To The Sea.
+Come 1861 and The American Civil War, Georgia was one of the original states within the Confederacy, with major battles taking place across the state as Union soldiers sought to reach and claim the coast.
 At the 1863 Battle of Chickamauga, the Union suffered its greatest defeat in the South, being second in number of casualties only to Gettysburg.
-Though a major success for the Confederacy, following the Chattanooga Campaign the Union sent in additional men (led by Ulysses S. Grant) — the Confederate army retreated and Major General Sherman led his campaign to Atlanta and then to the Savannah coast, greatly aiding the overall Union campaign in the War.
+Though a major success for the Confederacy, following the Chattanooga Campaign the Union sent in additional men (led by Ulysses S. Grant)—the Confederate army retreated and Major General Sherman led his campaign to Atlanta and then to the Savannah coast, greatly aiding the overall Union campaign in the War.
+Many settlements from Atlanta to Savannah were utterly destroyed in Sherman's March To The Sea, which remains a sore spot for many Georgians.
 Georgia was the last state to return the Union following defeat, in 1870.

 Atlanta has sports teams competing in four of the five major North American sports leagues: the Atlanta Falcons (NFL), Atlanta Braves (MLB), Atlanta Hawks (NBA), and Atlanta United FC (MLS).
 The NHL used to have two different teams in Atlanta, the Flames in the 1970s and the Thrashers in the 2000s, but both of these teams moved to Canada (the Flames to Calgary and the Thrashers-now-Jets to Winnipeg).
-College sport is also popular, with the state having seven NCAA Division I football teams: the Georgia State Panthers, Georgia Tech Yellow Jackets, Georgia Southern Eagles, and Georgia Bulldogs in the top-level FBS; and the Kennesaw State Owls, Mercer Bears, and Savannah State Tigers in the second-tier FCS.
+College sport is also popular, with the state having six NCAA Division I football teams: the Georgia State Panthers, Georgia Tech Yellow Jackets, Georgia Southern Eagles, and Georgia Bulldogs in the top-level FBS; the Kennesaw State Owls, currently in the second-tier FCS but set to make the jump to FBS in 2024; and the Mercer Bears, also in FCS but with no plans to upgrade.
+Atlanta is considered the de facto capital of college football; the city is home to the College Football Hall of Fame since 2014, and annually hosts the SEC Football Championship and the Peach Bowl, one of the member bowls of the College Football Playoff.
 Sports stars from the state include Cam Newton and Ty Cobb.